vircadia/vircadia-docs-sphinx/README.md

     C:\> pip install sphinx_rtd_theme
     ```

-## Compile HiFi Documentation Locally
+## Compile Athena Documentation Locally

 1. Fork and clone https://github.com/kasenvr/athena-docs-sphinx.
 2. Using a command line, cd to your local repository, then the docs folder.